-No specific post exposure prophylactic measures are advised beyond basic first aid.
-In the event of a source proving to be hepatitis C positive, specific advice on subsequent testing and management will be provided through your GP or Occupational Health provider including advice on preventing onward transmission.
+No specific post exposure protection measures are advised beyond basic first aid.
+In the event of a source proving to be hepatitis C positive, specific advice on subsequent testing and management will be provided through your GP, including advice on preventing onward spread.